Long-time asymptotics and stability for the sine-Gordon equation: Introduction

 The fourth step is a factorization of $m^{(2)}$ which is the solution to Problem \ref{prob:DNLS.RHP.dbar} in the form $m^{(2)} = m^{(3)} m^{\RHP}$ where $m^{\RHP}$ is solution of a localized RHP, Problem \ref{MKDV.RHP.local}, and $m^{(3)}$ a solution of $\bar\partial$ problem, Problem \ref{prob:DNLS.dbar}.
-The term "localized" means the reflection coefficient $r(z)$ is fixed at $\pm z_0$ and $0$ along the deformed contours.
-We then solve this localized RHP whose solution is given by parabolic cylinder functions and a system of linear equations whose solution is a soliton.
-We then combine these to solutions together to get the interaction between solitons and radiation.
+The term ``localized" refers to the fact that the reflection coefficient $r(z)$ is fixed at $\pm z_0$ and $0$ along the deformed contours.
+We then solve this localized RHP whose solution is given by parabolic cylinder functions and a system of linear equations whose solution is a soliton, and combine these solutions together to get the interaction between solitons and radiation.

 The fifth step (Section \ref{sec:dbar}) is the solution of the $\dbar$-problem Problem \ref{prob:DNLS.dbar} through solving an integral equation.
-The integral operator has small $L^\infty$-norm at large $t$ allowing the use of Neumann series.
+The integral operator has a small $L^\infty$-norm at large $t$, allowing solving the problem by a Neumann series.
 The contribution of this $\dbar$-problem is another higher order error term.
-We mention that in the context of sine-Gordon equation, there is a singularity in the kernel of the integral equation.
-To deal with this singularity, we need the control over the reflection coefficient $r$ at the origin given by Proposition \ref{prop:r}.
+In the context of sine-Gordon equation, there is a singularity in the kernel of the integral equation.
+To deal with this singularity, we need to control the reflection coefficient $r$ at the origin, described in Proposition \ref{prop:r}.

-The sixth step (Section \ref{sec:large-time}) is to group together all the previous transformations to derive the long time asymptotics of the solution of the sine-Gordon equation in the region $|x/t|<1$, using the small-$z$ behavior of the RHP solutions.
+The sixth step (Section \ref{sec:large-time}) groups together all the previous transformations from Section \ref{sec:prep} to Section \ref{sec:dbar} to derive the long time asymptotics of the solution of the sine-Gordon equation in the region $|x/t|<1$, using reconstruction formula (Proposition \ref{prop:recon}) and the expansion of the RHP solution near the origin.

 The seventh step is the study of region $|x/t|>1$ in which the asymptotic formulas decay rapidly in $t$.